sundowndev/covermyass/README.md

 Simply type :

 ```
-covermyass # use sudo if you want to clean auth logs
+covermyass # you may need to use sudo if you want to clean auth logs
 ```

 Follow the instructions :